 QuickClade

 Assigns taxonomy to query sequences by comparing kmer frequencies to those in a reference database.
 Developed for taxonomic assignment of metagenomic bins, but it can also run on a per-sequence basis.
-QuickClade uses a hierarchical k-mer comparison algorithm (3, 4, and 5-mers) with early exit optimization and fixed 4GB memory allocation that doesn't scale with input size.
-However, the accuracy declines for incomplete genomes.
-The recommended minimum sequence length is not yet known, but lower values of k5dif are more likely to be correct to a lower taxonomic level. k5dif represents the sum of the absolute values of the differences between the 5-mer frequency spectra, so the range is 0-1.
+QuickClade is extremely fast and uses little memory.
+It uses a hierarchical k-mer comparison algorithm (3, 4, and 5-mers), GC and strandedness filtering, optional 16S/18S SSU alignment, and optional DDL sketch-based matching for orthogonal confirmation.
+Accuracy declines for incomplete genomes. k5dif represents the sum of absolute values of differences between 5-mer frequency spectra (range 0-1).
 Because no marker genes are used, QuickClade should perform similarly for any clade in the reference dataset.
-While the default reference is taxonomically labeled, you can use whatever you want as a reference, with or without taxonomic labels.
+While the default reference is taxonomically labeled, you can use any reference, with or without taxonomic labels.

 Basic Usage